drichards188/punji/README.md

+# NOT UPDATED OR MONITORED

+# PRE ALPHA

 # punji

 A email open relay is a unsecured MSA server that is used to send email, usually spam or other malicous content.
 Open relays are detected by crawlers that run 24/7.